grtetrault/grtetrault.github.io/_posts/2021-11-23-greedoids-when-greedy-algorithms-work.md

 I've tried in this post to focus on the *structure* of the problems at the cost of discussing cost functions (a topic deserving of its own post).
 This is a topic that has been explored in depth which the references give good introductions to.

-Greedy algorithms are really beautiful when they work.
+Greedy algorithms provide an elegant solution to a problem when they work.
-They are simple, expressive, and easy to implement.
+They are often simple, expressive, and easy to implement.
 The class of problems solved optimally by greedy algorithms is both rich and diverse.
 The task of characterizing these problems and identifying threads of similarity between them is no easy feat.
 Though not complete, greedoids give valuable insight into what these problems look like, with a simplicity that makes them feasible for use in the real world.